RSIGuard Technical Note

 Possible Solutions:

-- If you are using Windows XP or earlier (i.e. this does not apply to Vista or Win 7), you can upgrade your codes from Microsoft and make sure you have installed Windows Media Player 9 or later.
+6. If none of those help, try updating video drivers, Windows Media Player, or related codec software.
+If the problem started happening right after you installed other new software on your computer, try uninstalling that software or restoring to a recent restore point.
+If you are using Windows XP or earlier (i.e. this does not apply to Vista or Win 7), you can upgrade your codecs from Microsoft and make sure you have installed Windows Media Player 9 or later.